PA

 Solution

 a Begin by assigning a variable to the unknown quantity when writing an equation from a verbal description.
-Let be the number of kilometers that Diego's abuelo cycled.
+Let x be the number of kilometers that Diego's abuelo cycled.
 Then, breakdown the given statement.

 Simplify left-hand side